CYCLING PERFORMANCE TIPS

 an impact on equipment, this reflects a decrease in the power developed by athlete.

-And in cycling, there are also equipment impacts to consider.
+Then there are the equipment impacts to consider, especially in colder weather.
 This

-temperature impacts on both air resistance and the rolling resistance of your tires slow times compared to
+impact of low ambient temperature on both air resistance and the rolling resistance of your tires slow times compared to

-a similar amount of effort (power output) on a summer outing.
+a similar power output on a summer outing.

 - For the cold, there is clear evidence